sabma-labs/aptos-python-sdk/README.md

 make examples
 ```

-Integration Testing Using the Aptos CLI:
+Integration Testing Using the Endless CLI:

 ```bash
 make integration_test
 ```

 > [!NOTE]
-> The Python SDK does not require the Indexer, if you would prefer to test without it, unset or do not set the environmental variable `APTOS_INDEXER_URL` and exclude `--with-indexer-api` from running the aptos node software.
+> The Python SDK does not require the Indexer, if you would prefer to test without it, unset or do not set the environmental variable `ENDLESS_INDEXER_URL` and exclude `--with-indexer-api` from running the endless node software.

 ## Autoformatting
 ```bash